Skip to content

 |

 The Polar Radiant Energy in the Far Infrared Experiment (PREFIRE) will fly a pair of 6U CubeSat satellites to probe a little-studied portion of energy emitted by Earth for clues about Arctic warming, sea ice loss, and ice-sheet melting.
-The mission is a collaboration between the National Aeronautics and Space Administration Jet Propulsion Laboratory (NASA/JPL) and the University of Wisconsin-Madison Space Science Engineering Centre (UW SSEC) and is due to be launched in 2023.
+The mission is a collaboration between the National Aeronautics and Space Administration Jet Propulsion Laboratory (NASA/JPL) and the University of Wisconsin-Madison Space Science Engineering Centre (UW SSEC) and the first satellite was launched in May 2024.

 Quick facts